Haircut in Finance – Definition and Example

 A haircut can also refer to the market maker’s spread.
 Due to the fact that market makers can trade with low transaction costs and very thin spreads, they can realize haircuts of profits or losses regularly during the day.
 The term haircut is used because the market maker’s spreads are so thin.
 The haircut depends on the fees and charges associated with the transaction, which are often in relation to the market makers.

-Technological advancement and more efficient markets have caused a decrease in several asset spreads to haircut levels.
+Technological advancement and more efficient markets have caused a decrease in several assets spreads to haircut levels.
 It is more expensive for retail traders to transact at the same spreads as market makers.
 This renders transactions with spreads at haircut levels for retail traders unprofitable.

 A haircut here refers to the difference between the buying and selling price of an asset or financial instrument.
 If a trader were to purchase 100 shares of ABC Incorporated for $100 per share, summing up to a total cost of $10000, then sell them a moment later.
 They might succeed in receiving only $90 per share adding up to a total of $9000 because of market makers.
 The 10% difference in price is the haircut, which is the fee market makers charge to offset risk.
 Day traders may experience this phenomenon as market makers help provide liquidity in the market.

 In order to protect themselves from price unpredictability and related risks, lenders apply a percentage reduction to the value of the asset used as collateral for the loan called a haircut.
 Financial institutions calculate the price at which a collateral asset can be sold in case the borrower defaults on their obligations and assign that value to the asset.
-Different assets are treated differently so lenders must consider the collateral as an isolated case to evaluate the risks involved such as volatility, price predictability and liquidity.
+Different assets are treated differently so lenders must consider the collateral as an isolated case to evaluate the risks involved such as volatility, price predictability, and liquidity.

 Investors seeking to access loans from brokerage firms to increase their portfolio holdings also face haircuts.
-Brokers charge a percentage reduction on the equity positions in margin accounts used as collateral to protect themselves from a decrease in price of the securities.
+Brokers charge a percentage reduction on the equity positions in margin accounts used as collateral to protect themselves from a decrease in the price of the securities.

 Market makers and retail traders face a haircut in the form of the difference between the buying and selling price of an asset or financial instrument.
-Market makers can profit from such spreads since they typical have lower transaction costs compared to retail traders.
+Market makers can profit from such spreads since they typically have lower transaction costs compared to retail traders.
 Market makers through haircuts provide the markets with liquidity.